Learner Support Services - Transfer Resources

 Four year institutions would like you 'decided' when you arrive.
 Take advantage of NWACC's career and major planning services by attending events and workshops as well as making appointments to visit with people in these offices.
 We’ve seen that students who make that major decision before leaving NWACC have much greater success in earning their bachelor’s degrees.
 Choosing a major early on will help you stay on track to meet your goals.

-· How can I know that the classes I take at SLCC will transfer?
+· How can I know that the classes I take at NWACC will transfer?

-On the NWACC web site you will find how courses will transfer to most state schools by using the Arkansas course Transfer System and university equivalency guides.
+On the NWACC web site you can view courses that transfer to most state schools by using the Arkansas course Transfer System and university equivalency guides.
 A few other out-of-state schools also provide equivalency guides.
 Since NWACC is regionally accredited most of our transfer courses are accepted throughout Arkansas and other states.
-But, how those courses count toward graduation requirements for a bachelor degree is a more important question which requires on-going planning with advisors at two and four year institutions.
+But, how those courses count toward graduation requirements for a bachelor degree is a more important question which requires on-going planning with advisors.
 Be proactive by meeting with an NWACC advisor and advisors at 4-year schools, explore majors if you are undecided through Career Development Center, attend transfer activities at NWACC and other institutions, use articulation agreements, majors sheets, catalogs and institution web sites for planning.

 · Once I have earned my AA, AS transfer degree am I guaranteed to get into my major at a university?

 Admission into a major program at a transfer institution depends upon the receiving institution's requirements for that major.
 Some major programs are restricted and require special application as well as a competitive GPA.
 See an Academic Advisor at both NWACC and the intended receiving institution for more specific information.
 It's also a good idea to always check the university's web site for more information.

 · How long will it take me to finish my bachelor’s degree after I transfer?